Shen Congwen: Career

 In 1956, Shen was hired as a part-time consultant for the Weaving and Embroidery Research Group of the Palace Museum.
 In 1966, when the Cultural Revolution broke out, Shen was regarded as a "reactionary academic authority" and was subjected to criticism.
+Shen was sent to a May Seventh Cadre School in Xianning, Hubei province.

-In 1980-81, Shen travelled to the United States on a study-lecture tour funded by the Chinese government.
+In 1980–81, Shen travelled to the United States on a study-lecture tour funded by the Chinese government.
 Despite the trip's government backing, he mostly avoided the subject of politics.
 Zhang Zhaohe's sister Zhang Chonghe and brother-in-law Hans Frankel, both of Yale University, provided the financial assistance which permitted Zhang Zhaohe to accompany him on the trip.